 Hello!
 My name is Christina Howard.
-This is my fifth year teaching at the Renaissance Charter School and I am very grateful for this position and this wonderful opportunity to be your child's math teacher.
-I am going on my 10th year of teaching.
+This is my sixth year teaching at the Renaissance Charter School and I am very grateful for this position and this wonderful opportunity to be your child's math teacher.
+I am going on my 11th year of teaching.
 Previously, I worked for Medford Public School District in Medford, Massachusetts, a small city north of Boston.
 There, I taught third grade for five years.

 I grew up in upstate New York, in the town of Wappingers Falls.
 Ever since eleventh grade Geology, I knew I wanted to be a teacher.
 My class visited various elementary schools to teach about Rocks and Minerals.
 I had a ball working with children and really believed I could make a difference.
 I found myself leaving for Massachusetts in 2001 to attend Endicott College in Beverly, to study education.
 It was the perfect school for me.
 After my Masters program, I found Medford Public Schools and before I knew it, twelve years passed living in New England.

-Five years ago, I took a leave of absence because my best friend and I had the wild idea to backpack South America.
+Seven years ago, I took a leave of absence because my best friend and I had the wild idea to backpack South America.
 We left in January and returned five months later.
 There we traveled through seven countries, practiced spanish, embraced the Latin American culture, and conquered some of our greatest fears in life.
-One being for me: sea life, which I often refer to as "man-eating minnows."
-An unreasonable fear nonetheless, and therefore I really had no other option than to snorkel the Galapagos and surf Costa Rica.
 Seeing the magic in every thing, I came back with a different view on life.
 Turned out the idea wasn't so wild, but an adventure I'll never forget.
 (Feel free to check out places traveled and my highlight reel videos of my trip by clicking on the links provided).